bjd9/washmeat/readme.md

 ## Key Insights for Presentation

-Presentation will focus on kitchen practices and safety practices analysis outlined in the exploratory analysis.
+Presentation will focus on kitchen practices and safety practices analysis outlined in the exploratory analysis for the slide deck.

+In order to run the slide deck the following should be executed in the terminal:

+ jupyter nbconvert --to slides --TemplateExporter.exclude_input=True washmeatexplanatoryslidedeck.ipynb